-Educational Approach to At-Risk Youth as “Special Needs” Students Lacking Family Resources: Implementation and Implications
+Implementation and Implications of a Pedagogical Approach to At-Risk Youth as “Special Needs” Students Lacking Family Resources

 Abstract

 The present study examines the implications of a pedagogical approach that views at-risk children as “special needs” students lacking family resources, which thus limits their future educational and employment prospects.
 Accordingly, this approach suggests that the unique needs of this population be deliberately addressed.
-The research considers a case study presented in the article examines an elementary school in Israel that includes at-risk children in its student population and which follows the proposed educational approach.
-Data were collected through semi-structured in-depth interviews with 15 students identified as being at-risk, and 15 members of the teaching staff.
+The research considers a case study conducted at an elementary school in Israel that includes at-risk children in its student population and which follows the proposed pedagogical approach.
+Data were collected through semi-structured in-depth interviews with 15 students identified as being at risk, and 15 members of the teaching staff.
 Secondary research tools consisted of observations and document collection.
 The findings were analyzed according to a case study approach based on qualitative-phenomenological methodology.
 Two main themes emerged from the analysis: (1) differential responses to basic and optimal needs; (2) needs-supportive pedagogy.
-The findings demonstrate that the school adopts an intentional pedagogical orientation that seeks to address at-risk students’ parental absence and lack of parental and home functionality as a prerequisite for learning,; this appears to be the case even though the educational organization does not explicitly perceive this as its role.
+The findings demonstrate that the school adopts an intentional pedagogical orientation that seeks to address at-risk students’ lack of parental and home functionality as a prerequisite for learning; this appears to be the case even though the educational organization is not explicitly aware of this as its role.
 The implications of this approach are also explored from the perspective of the study participants.
-They described the educational environment as a “second home,” which provides for at-risk students’ basic and optimal family needs, and fosters the students’ ability to successfully adapt and grow in the future through cultivating a sense of belonging, empowerment, and self-worth.
+They described the educational environment as a “second home,” which provides for at-risk students’ basic and optimal family needs, and fosters the students’ ability to successfully adapt and develop through cultivating a sense of belonging, empowerment, and self-worth.
 From a theoretical standpoint, this study presents a distinctive pedagogical concept that enhances knowledge of school-based educational interventions for at-risk students.
 From a practical standpoint, this study presents a suitable organizational model that can be studied and applied in similar educational systems.

 Introduction

-In liberal democratic societies, the stated goal of the education system is to weaken the correlation between low socioeconomic status and achievement, thereby giving all students the fundamental right to educational opportunities.
-Accordingly, these education systems try to compensate disadvantaged members of society for their lack of resources, and to achieve equal opportunity and social mobility through “affirmative action” and by providing “compensational and nurturing education” (Erhard, 2008; Sriprakash, Proctor, & Hu, 2016).
+In liberal democratic societies, one stated goal of the education system is to weaken the robust correlation between low socioeconomic status and achievement, thereby giving all students the fundamental right to educational opportunities.
+Accordingly, these education systems try to compensate disadvantaged members of society for their lack of resources, and strive to achieve equal opportunity and social mobility through affirmative action and by providing “compensational and nurturing education” (Erhard, 2008; Sriprakash, Proctor, & Hu, 2016).
 Such education systems explicitly state that they intend to meet the special needs of at-risk students.
 They do so by expanding the commitment and responsibility of educational frameworks to develop tailored interventions for such students.
 The role of the school as a social institution is, among other things, to increase the opportunities for these children to learn and develop into independently functioning adults.
 Educational systems attempt to break the cycle of academic failure by promoting personal and social adaptation, reducing educational achievement gaps, and providing resources for social mobility (Dovrat, 2005; Israeli Knesset, 2002; Mansfield, Beltman, Broadley & Weatherby-Fell, 2016; Schmid, 2006).
 Accordingly, frameworks have been created to provide such solutions.
 For example, welfare offices are responsible for implementing programs such as neighborhood rehabilitation and supplementary education programs, and also for offering training programs to expand knowledge in this area.